 The Diploma is a one-year course.
 The Indian Law Society (ILS) will award the Diploma, a registered public charitable trust which runs ILS law College, Pune.
 After confirmation of admission, the students are expected to go through the reading/study material, which will be available on the web-board, using password-controlled access to the material.
-Students will also be provided with the overall core texts for the overall diploma, including the WHO Resource Book on Mental Health, Human Rights, and Legislation as well as other core documents.
+Students will also be provided with the appropriate study materials.

 In addition, students complete a Project on a topic related to mental health, law and human rights.
 Each student will be assigned to a supervisor who will help in the selection of the project area and provide an on-going supervision.
 In addition, one or two advisors will also be allocated a specific module to supervise and be responsible for marking the assignments for that module as well as providing guidance and answering the questions of students on issues arising from it.